-This shop has been compensated by Collective Bias, Inc. and The Coca-Cola Company.
-All opinions are mine alone. #MyHonestTea #CollectiveBias
+This post was sponsored by Collective Bias, Inc. and The Coca-Cola Company.
+All opinions are my own.

-Make this delicious, easy Tropical Trail Mix recipe in just five minutes … it’s the perfect afternoon snack for hiking or any occasion!
+This delicious, easy Tropical Trail Mix recipe is ready in just five minutes ... it's the perfect afternoon snack for hiking or any occasion!

 It has been such a hot summer in Dallas ... definitely the steamiest one I can recall since moving here.